 I am compelled to admit that, a decade after the end of the 1990s and the beginning of the 2000s, I do not find much to enjoy in the realms of music, films, television, and books.
 The current age of collective stupor in which we are living, with its relentless overflow of undisguised greed and its constant outpouring of lowbrow gimmicks, does not suit me at all.
 As I steer a wary course through my late fifties, advancing uneasily toward my sixties, I am spending more and more of my time seeking out the sights and sounds of the "old days," and less time looking toward the future.

-Over the years, I have watched in frustration and dismay as nearly everything around me has steadily declined in value and meaning, descending into a crude lifestyle of foul shallowness.
-Nowadays it seems that most forms of entertainment, particularly those offerings aimed directly at a mass audience, are merely cheap products, quite openly intended to be mindless, and therefore regarded as being utterly disposable.
+Over the years, I have watched in frustration and dismay as nearly everything around me has steadily declined in value and in meaning, descending into a crude lifestyle of foul shallowness.
+Nowadays it seems that most forms of casual entertainment, particularly those offerings aimed directly at a mass audience, are merely cheap products, quite openly intended to be mindless, and therefore regarded as being utterly disposable.
 Few things last, or actually are meant to last, for more than a short period.
 Everything is done only for the expedient purpose of fleecing brainless consumers and making a sizable pile of quick money, with absolutely no concern for quality.

 I understand that I am no longer eligible to be a member of the in crowd.
 I am regraded as being too old, and I refuse to be taken in by the capitalist trickery that commonly is referred to as "progress."
 My own priorities are deeply rooted in the distant days of my youth.
 I know that marks me as one who is woefully behind the times, but I am not afraid of appearing to be out of touch.
 The new world undoubtedly is much faster, much louder, and much bigger, but I do not believe that it is, necessarily, much better.
 I choose to step away from the ongoing rush toward total madness and be left to my own devices.
 I freely declare my allegiance to the authentic glories of the past.